MandarinConLaBarba/docolate/README.md

 ## Exclusions/Inclusions

+Exclusions or inclusions allow you to dictate what gets documented in the output.
 Exclusions and inclusions accept a string or an array of glob (String) or regular expressions (RegExp).
 Exclusions trump inclusions.
 Inclusions have the effect of excluding anything that does NOT match.